 Toy and Teacup Goldendoodle puppies cost more than their bigger counterparts.
 Breeders are often required to take extra steps to ensure the health of their puppies, so care is extremely expensive.
 They also invest a lot of money into the litter in order to produce a healthy, high-quality hybrid.
 That care makes Goldendoodles more expensive, so buyers should be prepared to pay a higher price for their puppy.

 The price of Teacup & Toy Goldendoodles depends on the color and coat of the breed.
 The standard apricot and solid gold varieties will usually fetch the lowest price.
 However, you should make sure you buy from a reputable breeder, as these puppies are rarer and more expensive than other dog breeds.
-Read reviews online, and make sure you’re not purchasing a puppy from a puppy mill.

 As with any dog, the initial necessities of a Teacup & Toy Goldendoodle puppy will cost between $30 and $40.
 This includes food, toys, a collar, lead, bed, and crate.
 Getting a dog from a breeder out of state will cost you more.
 The cost of shipping will be higher than if you were to get the Goldendoodle from your local breeder.
 In addition to these initial expenses, you’ll need to spend on medication, food, and dog supplies for the first year of your dog’s life.
 You’ll also want to consider the cost of neutering or spaying your new puppy.